 Writing pros and cons is the way to prove that your opinion is unbiased and fair.
 Unless a product is an outright scam, you should show your respect to the product creator by listing up as many positives.
 But without being manipulative, so that you're not misleading the readers.

 Judging the price is typically a hard one because the pricing structures can totally be subjective.
 What seems to be too expensive for one is reasonable for another.
-What seems to be unaffordable for a newbie can be normal for experienced.
+What seems to be unaffordable for a newbie can be normal for an experienced.
 If you think a product is overpriced, you should bring up other similar products and make it comparative.
 And if you can explain why you think it's more expensive than others, then there's another positive factor in your critical review.

 Write Critical Review Articles Without Being Sad